-In Coming Out of the Psychedelic Closet: Psychedelics and Identity Politics, Dr. Devenot posits a correlation between coming out as LGBTQ and coming out as a psychedelic user.
+In Coming Out of the Psychedelic Closet: Psychedelics and Identity Politics, Nese Devenot posits a correlation between coming out as LGBTQ and coming out as a psychedelic user.
 In so doing, she proposes to map the identity of ‘psychedelic people’ and the movement toward legalization and social acceptance of psychedelics onto other identity-based claims for human rights protections and the civil rights movements coalesced through these claims.
 For her, ‘psychedelic people’ are doubly oppressed through drug war policies and social stigma against the psychedelic experience.
 She argues, psychedelic users can and must assume their rightful place in the fight against cultural hegemony and oppression.

 Though Dr. Devenot briefly addresses queer critiques of her argument, I aim to demonstrate that she does not go far enough in considering the asymmetry of risk inherent within living an authentic life as each identity.
 Her claim for adopting the language and tactics of queer struggle for the psychedelic cause constitute an inapposite appropriation, rather than a mutually agreeable contribution to the civil rights discourse.

 Dr. Devenot’s impetus for correlating queer and psychedelic identities is her belief that they share a number of central qualities that transcend their differences.
 Both are not normal as defined by current Western standards.
 Both are hidden, insofar as it is not always immediately apparent if someone is queer or psychedelic-minded.
 To live authentically, both must tell others about this part of themselves.

 Disclosing one’s true identity can be immensely freeing.
-In the context of queerness, it has been described as “an act of bravery, authenticity, and openness.”(1) Dr. Devenot quotes Sandra Lee Bartky describing similar emotions vis-à-vis sharing the psychedelic experience: “There is an inexpressible relief in ‘coming out.’”
+In the context of queerness, it has been described as “an act of bravery, authenticity, and openness.”
+Dr. Devenot quotes Sandra Lee Bartky describing similar emotions vis-à-vis sharing the psychedelic experience: “There is an inexpressible relief in ‘coming out.’”
 That feeling of freedom, of living authentically, cannot and must not be discounted.
 However, coming out, as what, matters.

-The War on Drugs currently powers the prison industrial complex; in 2011, 48% of federal inmates were serving for drug offenses.(2) However, hallucinogen-driven arrests appear to be rare.
-A review of published legal cases found that, in substantially all cases noting hallucinogen use, the impetus for arrest was sexual assault or drug deals turned violent, and not the illegality of the substance.(3) The Bureau of Justice Statistics reports that only 1% of adults on probation were under the influence of hallucinogens (where hallucinogens include PCP) during their committed offense.(4)
+Disclosing as a psychedelic user can have consequences.
+Employers who include these substances on occupational drug tests can leverage the results in hiring and firing decisions.
+Use of these illicit compounds can result in legal prosecution.
+The War on Drugs currently powers the prison industrial complex; in 2011, 48% of federal inmates were serving for drug offenses.However, hallucinogen-driven arrests appear to be rare.
+A review of published legal cases found that, in substantially all cases noting hallucinogen use, the impetus for arrest was sexual assault or drug deals turned violent, and not the illegality of the substance.
+The Bureau of Justice Statistics reports that only 1% of adults on probation were under the influence of hallucinogens (where hallucinogens include PCP) during their committed offense.

 It is critical to note who is incarcerated by anti-drug laws.
-While white Americans are more likely to use drugs than black/African Americans, they are approximately three times less likely to be arrested for possessing them.(5)
+While white Americans are more likely to use drugs than black/African Americans, they are approximately three times less likely to be arrested for possessing them.

 Racial incarceration patterns, the drug war’s focus on other substances, and the demographics of people who characteristically engage with psychedelic materials create the backdrop against which psychedelic users feel free or inhibited in disclosing their psychedelic use.
 But taken together, the above evidence suggests that the chances of a psychedelic person experiencing legal persecution are extremely low.

 The streets of America are crowded with homeless youth who have been rejected by their families because of whom they love, whom they like to fuck, or how they display their gender.
 Suicide is the leading cause of mortality in lesbian and gay youth, who are four times more likely to attempt suicide than their heterosexual peers.
 Almost half of transgender youth have considered suicide, with one-quarter reporting at least one attempt.

 In 2013, hate crimes motivated by sexual orientation were eclipsed only by those driven by race.
-These crimes are more likely to be violent than those motivated by other characteristics and are significantly under-reported.(9) Over half (54%) of LGBTQ people report fear of being the victim of a hate crime.(10) Transgender populations are at particular risk, with homicide rates against this community currently at an all-time high in the United States.(11)
+These crimes are more likely to be violent than those motivated by other characteristics and are significantly under-reported.
+Over half (54%) of LGBTQ people report fear of being the victim of a hate crime.
+Transgender populations are at particular risk, with homicide rates against this community currently at an all-time high in the United States.

 These statistics indicate the extreme vulnerability queer people face when they seek to live authentically.
 Dr. Judith Butler argues that certain abnormal identities are so disruptive to the norm’s definition of itself that they are not seen by the majority as human.
 She explains:

 “.…to be called unreal and to have that call, as it were, institutionalized as a form of differential treatment, is to become the other against whom (or against which) the human is made.
-It is the inhuman, the beyond the human, the less than human, the border that secures the human in its ostensible reality.”(12)
+It is the inhuman, the beyond the human, the less than human, the border that secures the human in its ostensible reality.”

 Butler recently applied this model of violent normative identity formation to the current transgender homicide crisis.
 In “Why Do Men Kill Trans Women?
-Gender Theorist Judith Butler Explains,” Butler describes how the “Other” identity of transgender women disrupts the “Normal” identity of cisgender male so profoundly that for some, violence is the only remaining response.(13)
+Gender Theorist Judith Butler Explains,” Butler describes how the “Other” identity of transgender women disrupts the “Normal” identity of cisgender male so profoundly that for some, violence is the only remaining response.

 It is this perceived risk to the norm that results in actual, quantifiable risk to the “Other” identity that profoundly differentiates queer identity from psychedelic identity, and as a result the queer and psychedelic movements.
 While any threat of violence is a threat, bodies experience radically different types and levels of vulnerability.
 These differences matter.